 All of these factors can have a major impact on your health and well-being.
 For example, unsafe housing can contribute to respiratory and cardiovascular diseases from heavy pollution and communicable diseases can be spread from unsanitary living conditions (see the social determinants of health screening tool for more examples).
 By working together to improve these conditions, we can start to improve the physical, social, and mental health in America.

 Move to improve your overall health

 Researchers are still trying to figure out which types of exercise are best and how much is necessary to improve mental health.
-It will be important for health care professionals from different specialities, such as psychologists and sports medicine doctors, to communicate in order to integrate exercise into current treatment plans for mental health.
-The good thing is, there are some simple things you can do to promote your physical, mental and social health straight away.
+It will be important for healthcare professionals from different specialties, such as psychologists and sports medicine doctors, to communicate in order to integrate exercise into current treatment plans for mental health.
+The good thing is, there are some simple things you can do to promote your physical, mental, and social health straight away.
 You could go for a walk with loved ones, join a local team sport, or catch up with friends for a coffee before going to a yoga or fitness class together.
-Research suggests that both quality and quantity of social relationships can affect our mental and physical health, so don’t be shy!
+Research suggests that both the quality and quantity of social relationships can affect our mental and physical health, so don’t be shy!